ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/theme_development.md

 ## GOV.UK Design System components

-Some, but not all, [GOV.UK Design System][govuk-design-system] components have been included in this theme.
-To add additional ones, read the Sphinx documentation on [extensions][sphinx-extension], and take a look at the existing ones in the `src/govuk_tech_docs_sphinx_theme/components` folder.
+Some, but not all, GOV.UK Design System components have been included in this theme.
+To add additional ones, [read the Sphinx documentation on extensions][sphinx-extension], and take a look at the existing ones in the `src/govuk_tech_docs_sphinx_theme/components` folder.

 Note new components must be added as directives in the `setup` function of